sleepypandu/LLM-Deliberation/README.md

 ## How To Run
 Run the file run_things.py
 This will prompt you to input the game, window number (how many rounds in history the bots have access to at each point, an integer), and round number (the number of rounds the game runs for, also an integer).
 The file will print out a history of the bots' thought processes and also export it to the folder <GAME_NAME>_test under the folder corresponding to <GAME_NAME>.
+The console will ask if you want to run LLM-Deliberation again with another (or the same) game, and if you do then type in something starting with 'y' (lowercase or uppercase both work).
+Otherwise the process terminates.

 Original READ-ME below:
 -----------------------------------------------------------------------